kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

+I'm putting together the texts that I'll be translating for this project.

+...

 I think that everything has been set up, once everything is deployed, then I can focus on making translations for the pages that I've set up.